This article includes:

 The information is saved to generate the VAL231 form for HMRC submission.

-5. Invite to the Platform
+Invite the recipient to the platform

 Once the options are granted, you can track their status and manage them on the platform.